cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### Olivier Michel [Cyberbotics] 12/02/2020 07:23:49
 We recently found a bug corresponding to what you describe and already implemented a fix, see: [https://github.com/cyberbotics/webots/pull/2482](https://github.com/cyberbotics/webots/pull/2482) (we just merged it, so that it will be shipped in the next nightly builds).

-##### Pragathi Praveena 12/02/2020 08:57:37
-Your suggestions were super helpful.
-I tried this in Webots.
-However, some simple printing of the robot's translation field does not work.
-Any suggestions to what I might be doing wrong?
-My code is here. [https://www.codepile.net/pile/xA6KBePr](https://www.codepile.net/pile/xA6KBePr) My Webots setup is here. [https://pasteboard.co/JD2fMvU.png](https://pasteboard.co/JD2fMvU.png)

 ##### Justin Fisher 12/02/2020 09:14:54
 Yes that does indeed look like the same bug I was experiencing, and I was indeed experiencing it only in cases where the imported device was placed after the endpoint of a joint (ball not hinge), and only for the last such device imported that way.
 It looks like the workaround you'd initially found was just to import more stuff afterwards to somehow trigger it to update the device list?
 I'm not absolutely sure, but I think that some of the cases where I had the error were ones where I had imported some more stuff after the problematic device, but I can play around with this to see if I can find a workaround like that, at least until we get to a stage where my students will have downloaded the actual fix.
 Thanks!